Artaraz/research_notes/content/Research_notes/001_Researchers_database/Rch_Craenenbroeck.md

 ---
-title: Example Title
-draft: false
+status: ongoing
 tags:
-- example-tag
+  - researcher
 ---
-The rest of your content lives here.
-You can use **Markdown** here :)
 # Jeroen van Craenenbroeck (KU Leuven)
 - [PersonalWebpage](http://jeroenvancraenenbroeck.net/) : updated and with all the information in the CV
 #### 💼Current and previous places of work: